dennislee22/dennislee22.github.io/docs/cdppvc/ds.md

 # Data Services

-1. This article and its sub-articles explain the requirements as well as the step-by-step procedure to deploy the following data services.
+1. This article and its sub-articles explain the requirements as well as the step-by-step procedure to deploy the following CDP Data Services.

     - Cloudera Machine Learning (CML)
     - Cloudera Data Warehouse (CDW)
     - Cloudera Data Engineering (CDE)

-2. Deployment uses the software versions as stated below.
+2. The deployment uses the following software versions.

 | Software       | Version         |
 |:-------------|:------------------|